shinyamagami/gamma_distribution/README.md

 # Gamma Distribution

+The first argument is a random variable, the second one is a shape[alpha], and the third one is a rate[beta].

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/gamma_distribution`.
 To experiment with that code, run `bin/console` for an interactive prompt.

 TODO: Delete this and the text above, and describe your gem